mbahvw/kit-katacoda-scenarios/kubectl-intermediate/step14.md

-In this step, we are going to update the nginx image from nginx:1.16 to nginx:1.17 Before we proceed with the update, let's use  the same application we deployed in the previous step and scale it to 5 replicas again.
+In this step, we are going to update live the nginx image from nginx:1.16 to nginx:1.17 with no downtime.
+Before we proceed with the update, let's use  the same application we deployed in the previous step and scale it to 5 replicas again.

 So, let's scale the application up to 5 replicas: